hoppydicetactics/website/content/en/events.md

 ## Details (v{{% param version %}})
+### Changes

+- Version 1.1: Change of deadline for Codexes etc. from May 12 to May 15

 ### Rules

 The game will be played according to the [Pariah Nexus Tournament Companion](https://www.warhammer-community.com/en-gb/downloads/warhammer-40000/).